 We have also unveiled many changes to the MRSC Rosters website, including updated business categories, enhanced filtering tools, and new reporting functionalities to comply with state law.

-• If you provide “purchased services” or maintenance contracts, such as landscape maintenance or janitorial services: Make sure to sign up for the MRSC Rosters vendor roster.
-Purchased services and maintenance contracts that fall outside the definition of “small works” will now be procured using the vendor roster, even if prevailing wages are required in some cases.
+• If you provide maintenance services, such as landscape maintenance or janitorial services: Make sure to sign up for MRSC’s Vendor Roster, not the Small Works Roster, and be aware that maintenance services may require prevailing wages in some cases.

-• Make sure you have applied for any relevant state certifications, including OMWBE’s new Public Works Small Business Enterprises (PWSBE) certification.
-Businesses certified through the Office of Minority & Women’s Business Enterprises (OMWBE) receive preferences for small public works “direct contracting” opportunities under new state law.
-OMWBE’s new PWSBE certification program is race- and gender-neutral and applies to small businesses owned by economically disadvantaged individuals.
-PWSBE certification is free through June 30, 2025.
+• Research to see if your business is eligible for the Public Works Small Business Enterprise (PWSBE) certification through the Office of Minority & Women’s Business Enterprises (OMWBE).
+PWSBE-certified businesses appear first on the bidder’s list and are eligible for small public works “direct contracting” opportunities under new state law.
+The PWSBE certification program is race-and gender-neutral and applies to small businesses owned by economically disadvantaged individuals.

-Contractors should also watch for new “direct contract” opportunities.
+Contractors should also watch for “direct contract” opportunities.
 For small public works contracts under $150,000, new state law allows public agencies to direct contract with individual contractors, using “rotation” principles to avoid repeatedly favoring one contractor over others.
-If you receive an Invitation to Direct Contract/Negotiate, this means that your business is the only one receiving the current invitation.
+If you receive an email Invitation to Direct Contract/Negotiate from a public agency, this means your business is the only one receiving the current invitation.

 What does this mean for public agencies?

 All state agencies and local governments with public works authority are authorized to use the statewide MRSC small works roster.
-However, you are not required to use the statewide roster and may still use your own roster or another agency’s roster.
+However, agencies are not required to use the statewide roster and may still use their own roster or another agency’s roster.

-There are also many significant changes to the small works roster contracting process that take effect July 1, including a new option to “direct contract” or negotiate with an individual contractor for contracts under $150,000.
+One of the most significant changes to the small works roster contracting process effective July 1, 2024 is the option to “direct contract” or negotiate with an individual contractor for contracts under $150,000.

-• Read MRSC’s new Small Works Roster Manual (formatted as a series of webpages, not a PDF) and the new roster statutes to understand the new small works contracting processes.
-There are many changes to the competitive bidding requirements, as well as a new option to “direct contract” or negotiate with an individual contractor for public works contracts under $150,000.
+• Read MRSC’s Small Works Roster Manual (formatted as a series of webpages, not a PDF) and the new roster statutes to understand the new small works contracting processes.
+There are many changes to the competitive bidding requirements, as well as the option to “direct contract” or negotiate with an individual contractor for public works contracts under $150,000.

 • Adopt a new resolution and update any existing procedures, as required by state law, to reflect the new small works requirements.
 See MRSC’s sample resolution for all three rosters (small works, vendor, and consultant) (.docx file download) or sample resolution for the small works roster only (.docx file download).

-• If intending to use the “direct contracting” option for public works contracts under $150,000: Adopt a rotation policy to avoid repeatedly favoring one contractor; establish a business utilization plan for awarding contracts to small/certified businesses; and adopt procedures outlining how direct contract award amounts will be determined.
-Examples are available on the Small Works Roster Manual Direct Contracting page.
+• If intending to use the “direct contracting” option for public works contracts under $150,000: Adopt a rotation policy to avoid repeatedly favoring one contractor; establish a business utilization plan for awarding contracts to PWSBE-certified businesses; and adopt procedures outlining how award amounts are determined and/or negotiated.
+Examples are available on the Small Works Roster Manual webpage on Direct Contracting for Small Works.

 • Update the information on your agency’s public-facing website if needed.

-Public agencies are strongly encouraged to sign up for all three of MRSC’s rosters (small works, vendor, and consultant) for efficiency and ease of connecting with businesses.
+Public agencies are strongly encouraged to sign up for all three of MRSC’s rosters (Small Works, Consultant, and Vendor) for efficiency and ease of connecting with businesses.

 Questions?